scassandra/scassandra.github.io/index.md

 * [Java Client](http://scassandra-docs.readthedocs.org/en/latest/java/overview/): Java client for Scassandra.
 A thin Java wrapper around Scassandra that allows Java projects to depend on Scassandra via maven dependency and have a programmatic interface for starting/stopping and priming.
 * [Scassandra Server](http://scassandra-docs.readthedocs.org/en/latest/standalone/overview/): Stubbed Scassandra server.
 Only go here if you're insterested in running Stubbed Cassandra without a build tool such as maven or gradle.
 Implemented in Scala, can be run as a standalone server or depended on via the Java client.
 Doesn't have an embedded Cassandra, is a standalone implementation of the server side of the Cassandra native protocol.
 You can prime the server to return rows, read timeout and write timeout via a REST API.

-The pre 1.0 release of Scassandra, currently v0.6.0, is aimed at Java developers so most of the information is on the Java Client section of the website.
+The pre 1.0 release of Scassandra, currently v0.10.0, is aimed at Java developers so most of the information is on the Java Client section of the website.
 The next version will focus on running Scassandra standalone.

+###Release v0.10.0
+* Batch support
+* Ability to see currently connected clients and kill connections

+###Release v0.9.1
+* Java 6 suppport for those still sadly using it
+* Verification for when a prepared statement is prepared
+* Fat jar support
+* Capturing of query parameters for non-prepared statements

+###Release v0.8.0
+* Noving to a single build for server, client and tests.

 ###Release v0.7.0:
 * Support for priming specific errors e.g the number of replicas responded rather than just that it wsa a read/write timeout